kehanlu/DeSTA2/README.md

 ```

 **Multilingual ability**
-> Note: the model only trained on English data, but it is generalizable to other languages because of the multilingual capability of Llama3! 😊
+> Note: the model only trained on English data, but it is generalizable to other languages thanks to the multilingual capability of Llama3! 😊

 ```python
 messages = [